-The M4A file format isn’t exactly a household name, coming in far behind the vastly more popular MP3 format.
+The M4A file format isn’t exactly a household name, coming in far behind the vastly more popular MP3.
 However, that doesn’t mean it’s irrelevant.
-Apple’s iTunes store — a dominant force in digital music distribution — offers DRM-free music as M4A files alongside AAC, and so it’s not impossible that you’ll find yourself with a track in M4A format that you’ll want to play it somewhere other than iTunes.
+Apple’s iTunes store — a dominant force in digital music distribution — offers DRM-free music as M4A files alongside AAC, and so it’s not impossible that you’ll one day find yourself with a M4A track that you’ll want to play somewhere other than iTunes.

 If you want a dedicated device to play those newly created MP3s, check out our suggestions for the best modern MP3 players once you’re finished!

 - Here’s how to convert a file from WMA to MP3

 - How to combine PDF files

 - How to convert your videos from MKV to MP4

 - How to upload music to Spotify

 - How to convert FLV files to MP4 format in Windows and Mac OS X